 Here’s a short video showing this from my run last night:

 Once you’ve got GPS signal you’re ready to roll.
 Simply press the blue button again to start the recording/activity.
 From here it’ll switch into one of your two display pages.
-For example, in this photo I’ve configured it to show me current lap time (up top) and distance (down below).

 The FR15 mirrors the FR10 when it comes to display pages.
 A display page is simply a screen that shows you some run metrics, such as pace, speed, distance, time, calories, etc…